Yonsei-HEP-COSMO/DeeLeMa/README.md

     tensorboard --logdir=logs/
     ```

+    ⚠️ **Caution**
-    _Caution_: You should run tensorboard in activated virtual environment (venv).
+    > If you use PDM then should run tensorboard in activated virtual environment.